Modelling of runaway electron dynamics during argon-induced disruptions in ASDEX Upgrade and JET: Fluid modelling with go

 In the disruptions modelled in this paper, the measured plasma current $I_{\rm p}$ typically displays a small peak coinciding with the beginning of the TQ, which indicates an MHD event during which the current density is redistributed radially due to a breakup of magnetic flux surfaces \cite{BoozerMSloss}.
 Towards the end of the TQ, the magnetic flux surfaces re-form and the current can be confined until it is dissipated resistively.

 The rapid relaxation of the current profile due to non-axisymmetric MHD is not modelled by \textsc{go}, and thus the calculated $I_{\rm p}$ does not display this peak.
 After the peak, $I_{\rm p}$ starts to decay rapidly (the CQ) due to the increase in plasma resistivity associated with the decreasing temperature ($\sigma_{\parallel} \propto T_e^{3/2}$), which is modelled by \textsc{go}.
-Due to this temperature dependence, the $I_{\rm p}$ evolution is strongly affected by $T_{\rm e}$ evolution, and hence by the parameters describing it: $T_{\rm initial}$, $T_{\rm end}$ and $t_{\rm TQ}$.
-As previously stated, the exact value of $T_{\rm end}$ does not affect the results significantly if we switch to the time-dependent energy transport equation before $T_{\rm end}$ is reached.
-However, the value becomes important if equation \eref{eq:Texp} is used throughout the simulation, as discussed in sections \ref{sec:AUGJETcomparison} and \ref{sec:Ipmatching}.
-In these cases, $T_{\rm end}$ rather plays the role of the equilibrium temperature that marks the end of the TQ, but not necessarily the final temperature reached after the CQ when no ohmic current remains causing resistive heating of the plasma.
+Due to this temperature dependence, the $I_{\rm p}$ evolution is strongly affected by $T_{\rm e}$ evolution, and hence by the parameters describing it: $T_{\rm initial}$, $T_{\rm CQ}$ and $t_{\rm TQ}$.
+As previously stated, the exact value of $T_{\rm CQ}$ does not affect the results significantly if we use the hybrid temperature model, i.e.~if we switch to the time-dependent energy transport equation before $T_{\rm CQ}$ is reached.
+However, the value becomes important when we use the exponential decay temperature model, i.e.~if equation \eref{eq:Texp} is used throughout the simulation, as discussed in sections \ref{sec:AUGJETcomparison} and \ref{sec:Ipmatching}.
+In these cases, $T_{\rm CQ}$ rather plays the role of the equilibrium temperature that marks the end of the TQ, but not necessarily the final temperature reached after the CQ when no ohmic current remains causing resistive heating of the plasma.